ShvetsViktor/Marvel-Info/README.md

-# Marvel Portfolio Project
+# Marvel SPA Project

 ## In order to access the site please follow the link down below

 [https://marvel-nqe28l0xd-viktors-projects-99d886bb.vercel.app/comics](https://marvel-nqe28l0xd-viktors-projects-99d886bb.vercel.app/comics)

-This is a portfolio-style web application built with React.
+This is a Marvel Demo web application built with React.
 It displays a collection of Marvel-themed comics, with routing and dynamic pages implemented using React Router v5.
 Styles are written in SCSS using Sass.

 ## 🚀 Features